FinlayDaG33k/Class-FinlayDaG33k/README.md

+# DEPRECATED
+All development on this project has been halted and moved to [Craftsman](https://gitlab.com/FinlayDaG33k/craftsman/)

 # Class-FinlayDaG33k
 A set of classes in a nice module fashion containing some handy functions that I use on a regular basis.